-Kenny Tutt's Spelt Blini with Smoked Salmon, Pickled Cucumber & Balsamic Vinegar
+Kenny Tutt's Spelt Blini with Smoked Salmon & Balsamic Vinegar

-Kenny Tutt, the 2018 Masterchef Champion, created this recipe for a delicious hors d'ouvre featuring a cornucopia of flavours and mouth-watering aromas.
+Salmon blini by Kenny Tutt, the 2018 Masterchef Champion, is a delicious hors d'ouvre.
 Recreate his dish to celebrate a special occasion, or serve it as an indulgent appetiser to your dinner party guests, it will go down an absolute treat!

 - 100g wholegrain spelt flour (Craggs and Co.)